gregecmaregec/gregecmaregec.github.io/_projects/applications.md

 ---

-Presented as an introduction into this chapter is excerpt from a 2023 Interview between Dwarkesh Patel, a podcaster, and Ilya Sutskever, cofounder and former chief scientist of OpenAI and lead contributor to the creation of ChatGPT.
+Presented as an introduction into this chapter is excerpt from a 2023 Interview between Dwarkesh Patel and Ilya Sutskever.
+Ilya Sutskever is the cofounder and former chief scientist of OpenAI, and was a lead contributor to the creation of ChatGPT.

 <br>